PiereHuangs5176332/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](WechatIMG166.jpeg)

-This project is related to mine is becasue i believe that we have used the same concept in our projects, with the LED Floor project, the movement of "colors" are triggered when someone steps on it and walks on it, it is technically the same as the Banana Keyboard, as on press music comes out.
+This project is related to mine is becasue I believe that we have used the same concept in our projects, with the LED Floor project, the movement of "colors" are triggered when someone steps on it and walks on it, it is technically the same as the Banana Keyboard, as on press music comes out.
 With the LED Floor, they could be using a motion scensor, touch screen type or the same as the Banana keyboard "on press", therefore when something is detected, it triggers the code to make LED colors to follow the motion.
 The concept is likly to be the same, but the LED Floor project is definitely more challenging to create and more time consuming.

 ### Related project 6 ###
 What the Future of Art Will Look Like